Test

 25- Shower gel and shampoo

-When you come out of the pool, a good shower will remove the chlorine from your skin and hair.
-To save space, consider using solid soaps.
+When you get out of the pool, a good shower will remove the chlorine from your skin and hair.
+To save space, consider solid soaps.
 There are even solid shampoos.
 What’s more, you’ll be doing your bit for the planet by reducing plastic consumption!

 26- Conditioner

-Tip: Put conditioner in your swimming cap!
-Some people find it much easier to get a swimming cap on and off if you apply a small amount of conditioner to your hair first.
-That way, you’ll also have silky, smooth hair once you’ve showered after your swim.
+Tip: Put conditioner in your bathing cap!
+Some people find it much easier to put a bathing cap on and take it off if you apply a small amount of conditioner to your hair first.
+This way, you’ll also have silky-smooth hair once you’ve showered after your swim.

 Prolonged contact with chlorinated water tends to dry out the skin.
-Apply a moisturising lotion when you leave the pool to keep your skin supple and hydrated.
+Apply a moisturizing lotion when you leave the pool to keep your skin supple and hydrated.

 28- Comb or hairbrush

-If you want to go out after leaving the pool, a comb or brush can be a lifesaver.
+If you want to get out after leaving the pool, a comb or brush can be a lifesaver.
 Otherwise, you risk ending up with tangled hair.

 29- About money

-There’s nothing worse than trying to refresh yourself at the vending machine only to find you haven’t got any change.
-What’s more, you might need a coin for the pool locker.
+There’s nothing worse than trying to freshen up at the vending machine only to find you haven’t got any change.
+What’s more, you may need change for the pool locker.
 So keep a few coins in the handy little pockets of your sports bag.

 30- The waterproof bag

 Having a waterproof bag handy to put wet swimwear in is ideal.
 You can use a plastic bag, but it may leak.
-If you don’t want everything in your bag to be soaked by the time you get home, use a waterproof bag like the ones that come with Karkoa pool bags.
+If you don’t want everything in your bag to be soaked by the time you get home, use a waterproof bag like those offered with Karkoa pool bags.

-To conclude the list of things to put in your swimming pool bag
+To conclude the list of things to put in your pool bag

-You now have a complete list of everything you need to pack in your swimming rucksack.
+You now have a complete list of everything you need to pack in your swimming backpack.
 Now all you have to do is enjoy your session!

 Retour en haut